 In this photo, the guy on the right (grey sweatshirt) is outside the effective range of the bat’s swing.
 The ribs of the lady in the middle (orange sleeves, light & dark blue pants) are exactly in the sweet spot of the bat’s effective range: close to the end of the bat, but not past it.

-Edged Weapons (knives, ice picks, screwdrivers) have the shortest effective range, other than that of fists, fingernails, and teeth.
+Edged Weapons (knives, ice picks, screwdrivers) have the shortest MINIMUM effective range, other than those of fists, fingernails, and teeth.
 If the bad guy has a blade, distance from him is our friend.
 Run from a knife.
 Because,

 The best way to defeat any weapons system is to GET and STAY outside its maximum effective range.

 Putting a table or desk between you and an assailant with a knife, for example, can keep you outside its maximum effective range, at least temporarily.